-BTMU was granted full immunity from fines and the other ten investigated undertakings were not fined.
+Although the Competition Board decided that the violation should be characterised as an anti-competitive information exchange rather than a cartel, BTMU was granted full immunity from fines.
+In this case, however, the Competition Board grounded its decision on its authority to grant full immunity under the Article 16/6 of the Competition Law and did not apply the Leniency Regulation.
+RBS and ING were subject to fines, whereas the remaining eight investigated undertakings were not found to be violating the Competition Law.

+This decision should not, however, be interpreted such that leniency applicants can always benefit from full immunity even when the relevant violation does not constitute a cartel.
+In fact, in Hyundai Dealers (16 December 2013, 13-70/952-403) the Competition Board clearly provided that the leniency applicant would not benefit from the Leniency Regulation, as the infringement in question was characterised as an anti-competitive information exchange and not a cartel.
-In Mechanical Engineering (14.12.2017, 17-41/640-279), the Competition Board initiated an investigation against 16 freelance mechanical engineers operating to determine whether they violated Article 4 of Law No. 4054 by a profit-sharing cartel.
-One of the investigated undertakings applied for leniency during the course of the preliminary investigation.
-The Competition Board concluded that 14 of the freelance mechanical engineers were engaged in a profit-sharing cartel.
-The leniency applicant received full immunity from fines, while also relieving one of the freelance mechanical engineers from an administrative monetary fine.

-Following a leniency application, the Competition Board initiated an investigation in early 2014 concerning several undertakings, including the Deutsche Bahn group of companies, operating in the market for rail freight forwarding services on allegations of an Article 4 violation through customer allocations agreements within the framework of Balkan Train and Soptrain cooperation (16 December 2015, 15-44/740-267).
-At the end of the long in-depth investigation, the Competition Board concluded that the customer protection agreements had not produced effects on the Turkish markets within the meaning of Article 2 of Law No. 4054 and therefore, the allegations in question did not fall within the scope of the Competition Law.

-In Yeast (22 November 2014, 14-42/738-346), the Competition Board launched an investigation against four fresh yeast producers to determine whether they violated Article 4 of the Competition Law by fixing the prices of fresh bread yeast.
-The Competition Board held that the defendants violated Article 4 and imposed a total fine of approximately TRY14 million (approximately EUR5 million) on three yeast producers.
+- Mechanical Engineering (14 December 2017, 17-41/640-279).
+In this case, the Competition Board initiated an investigation against 16 freelance mechanical engineers to determine whether they violated Article 4 of the Competition Law by forming a profit-sharing cartel.
+One of the investigated undertakings applied for leniency during the course of the preliminary examination.
+The Competition Board concluded that the freelance mechanical engineers were parties to a cartel arrangement but the leniency applicant received full immunity from fines. - Balkan Train and Soptrain co-operation (16 December 2015, 15-44/740-267).
+Following a leniency application, the Competition Board initiated an investigation in early 2014 concerning several undertakings, including the Deutsche Bahn group of companies, operating in the market for rail freight forwarding services on allegations of an Article 4 violation through customer allocations agreements within the framework of Balkan Train and Soptrain co-operation.
+At the end of the long in-depth investigation, the Competition Board concluded that the customer protection agreements had not produced effects on the Turkish markets within the meaning of Article 2 of the Competition Law and therefore, the allegations in question did not fall within the scope of the Competition Law. - Yeast (22 November 2014, 14-42/738-346).
+In this case, the Competition Board launched an investigation against four fresh yeast producers to determine whether they violated Article 4 of the Competition Law by fixing the prices of fresh bread yeast.
+The Competition Board held that the defendants violated Article 4 and imposed a total fine of about TRY14 million (about EUR5 million) on three yeast producers.
 The fines range between 1.8% and 2.7% of their annual turnover.
-Mauri Maya San.
-A.Ş received full immunity as a result of its leniency application.
+Mauri Maya San AŞ received full immunity as a result of its leniency application.
 The leniency application was submitted after dawn raids.

 Mauri Maya could otherwise have received a monetary fine of 4.5% of its annual turnover.
 Through this decision, the Competition Board implicitly invited more leniency applications, even for cases where a pre-investigation has already been initiated.